SebastiaanKlippert/go-wkhtmltopdf/README.md

 See http://wkhtmltopdf.org/index.html for wkhtmltopdf docs.

 #What and why
+We needed a way to generate PDF documents from Go.
+These vary from invoices with highly customizable lay-outs to reports with tables, graphs and images.
+In our opinion the best way to do this was by using HTML/CSS templates as source for our PDFs.
+Using CSS print media types and millimeters instead of pixel units we can generate very acurate PDF documents using wkhtmltopdf.

 go-wkhtmltopdf is a pure Golang wrapper around the wkhtmltopdf command line utility.

 It has all options typed out as struct members which makes it very easy to use if you use an IDE with